premcharan11/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_13_explore_senstivity_labels.md

     ![](../Images/module4/lab13/4.1.png)

 1. Note the scope for this label.
-The scope is set to Files & emails to which you can configure Encryption and content marking settings to protect labeled emails and office files.
-Don’t change anything.
+The scope is set to Files & emails to which you can configure Encryption and content marking settings to protect labeled emails and office files, and also select the Azure Purview assets(preview) scope.
 Select **Next** at the bottom of the page.

     ![](../Images/module4/lab13/5.png)

 1. For the selected scope, Files & emails, you can configure to encrypt and/or mark the content.
 Note how the protection settings for files and emails is set for both encryption and marking the content of files.
 Review the definition of each.
-Don’t change anything.
 Select **Next** at the bottom of the page.

     ![](../Images/module4/lab13/6.png)